Jahangir: Death

 A lifelong user of opium and wine, Jahangir was frequently ill in the 1620s.
 Jahangir was trying to restore his health by visiting Kashmir and Kabul.
 He went from Kabul to Kashmir but decided to return to Lahore because of a severe cold.

-On the journey from Kashmir to Lahore, Jahangir died near Bhimber on October 29, 1627.
-To embalm and preserve his body, the entrails were removed; these were buried inside Baghsar Fort near Bhimber in Kashmir.
+In 1627 on 29 October, during the journey from Kashmir to Lahore, Jahangir died near Bhimber.
+To embalm and preserve his body, the entrails were removed; these were buried inside Baghsar Fort near Bhimber in Subah of Lahore.
 The body was then conveyed by palanquin to Lahore and was buried in Shahdara Bagh, a suburb of that city.
-His tomb was commissioned by his son, Shah Jahan and is today a popular tourist attraction site.
+His son, Shah Jahan, commissioned his tomb and is today a popular tourist attraction site.
+The tomb site was inscribed on the tentative list for UNESCO World Heritage Site status in 1993.

 Jahangir's death launched a minor succession crisis.
 While Nur Jahan desired her son-in-law, Shahryar Mirza, to take the throne, her brother Abu'l-Hassan Asaf Khan was corresponding with his son-in-law, Prince Khurram to take over the throne.
 To counter Nur Jahan, Abu'l Hassan put Dawar Bakhsh as the puppet ruler and confined Nur Jahan in the Shahdara.
 Upon his arrival in Agra in February 1628, Prince Khurram executed both Shahryar and Dawar and took the regnal name Shah Jahan (Shihab-ud-Din Muhammad Khurram).